wwymak/mojo-gpu-puzzles/book/src/puzzle_10/puzzle_10.md

 ## Your bug hunting journey

-This puzzle takes you through a carefully designed progression from discovering silent corruption to mastering parallel debugging:
+This puzzle takes you through a carefully designed progression from discovering silent corruption to learning parallel debugging:

 ### 👮🏼‍♂️ [The Silent Corruption Mystery](./memcheck.md)